Zinaaan/latency-point/Readme.md

 Design:

-1. LatencyPoint: Only one instance exist, so start and stop method should be static
+1. core.LatencyPoint: Only one instance exist, so start and stop method should be static
 2. How to initialize?
 Three types: COUNT, LATENCY, GUAGE
 3. How to store metrics, which data structures should we choose?
     1. ConcurrentHashMap<Event, Metrics>?
 We could because it's the easiest way, but it will have latency impact under time-and-latency-sensitive scenarios.